Cam Gallagher Preview, Player Props: Guardians vs. Angels

-The Cleveland Guardians and Cam Gallagher, who went 1-for-3 last time in action, battle Tyler Anderson and the Los Angeles Angels at Angel Stadium of Anaheim, Saturday at 9:07 PM ET.
+The Cleveland Guardians, including Cam Gallagher (batting .120 in his past 10 games, with a double, a walk and an RBI), take on starting pitcher Kenny Rosenberg and the Los Angeles Angels at Angel Stadium of Anaheim, Sunday at 4:07 PM ET.

-He had a one-hit showing in his last game (1-for-3) against the Twins.
+He had a hitless performance in his most recent game (0-for-2) against the Angels.

 Cam Gallagher Game Info & Props vs. the Angels